hariudkmr/OneButton_PSOC6/README.md

-## Note: this library is a WIP, readme below is in DRAFT, some functions might now work.
+## Note: This library is a current WIP.
+- Most OneButton functionality is working.
-- Best attempt to port over all OneButton functionality.
-Currently there is no ability for lamda or parameters in the callback functions as provided by OneButton.
+- Currently there is no ability for lamda or parameters in the callback functions as provided by OneButton.

 # STM32 OneButton Library